 Businesses thinking about subscribing to Geographic Brazil virtual numbers might select the largest urban population centers for their numbers.
-The following paragraphs give information on the top three urban centers in the Brazilian market.
+The following paragraphs give information on the top metropolitan economies in Brazil.

 São Paulo is the largest urban agglomeration in Brazil with a 2016 population of 21,166,641.
 It is located in the southeast region of Brazil, and it is the wealthiest city in the country.
 The basis of its economy is finance, science, technology, luxury goods, and tourism.